V. Sunil Kumar

-Vasudev Sunil Kumar (born 15 August 1975) is an Indian politician who is the current Minister of Kannada and Culture and the Energy Department of Karnataka from 4 August 2021.
-He is the member of the legislative assembly from Bharatiya Janata Party representing Karkala constituency.
-Before he served as Chief Whip of BJP Government in Karnataka Legislative Assembly.
-In November 2020, he was appointed the Co-Incharge of BJP in Kerala.
+Vasudev Sunil Kumar (born 15 August 1975) is an Indian politician from Karnataka.
+He is the member of the legislative assembly from Bharatiya Janata Party representing Karkala Assembly constituency.
+He served as Chief Whip of BJP Government in Karnataka Legislative Assembly.
+In November 2020, he was appointed the co-incharge of BJP in Kerala.

 Political career

 Sunil Kumar started his political career as a leader of the student wing of the RSS, the Akhil Bharatiya Vidyarthi Parishad.
 Later he joined Bharatiya Janata Party in the year 2004.